Assistant Professor of Fashion Systems and Materiality

 MFA, School of Visual Arts

-textile, materiality, soft sculpture, fashion, craft and technology, design pedagogy
+textile, materiality, soft sculpture, fashion, craft and technology, art and design pedagogy